Patbox/StyledChat/README.md

       // The same values as in "defaultStyle", however it will handle missing ones just fine
       // By applying next valid
     }
-  }
+  },
+  "legacyChatFormatting": false,    // Enables support for legacy (&x) codes in chat (only when typed by player) "defaultEnabledFormatting": {
+    "type": false
+    // Here you can change which formatting is available by default for player }
 }
 ```